Germany to run world's largest current account surplus in 2019: Ifo

 Germany has come closer to that threshold.
 While the country reached a record high of 8.5% in 2015, Ifo is now projecting 7.1% this year.

+Gopinath said it made sense for Germany to act now and take advantage of low interest rates.

+“If you are a country that needs to undertake spending investment in your infrastructure and today, you’re able to borrow at very very low rates, just from a pure cost-benefit analysis, it would make sense to do it now,” she said.

-Reporting by Rene Wagner; Writing by Thomas Seythal; Editing by Paul Carrel
+Reporting by Rene Wagner in Berlin; Additional reporting by Andrea Shalal in Washington; Writing by Thomas Seythal and Andrea Shalal; Editing by Paul Carrel and Tom Brown